mihaimelnic/who_hass_been_doing_AI_-/README.md

 ---

 ## Code Structure and Experimentdal Designs
-The `searching_codes/` directory contains the Python scripts and data files used for data collection, processing, and analysis, aligning with the methodology outlined in the thesis, particularly in Section 3: Methodology.
+The `searching_codes/` directory contains the Python scripts and data files used for data collection, processing, and analysis, aligning with the methodology outlined in the paper, particularly in Section 3: Methodology.

 `searching_codes/institutions_by_domain/`
-These JSON files contain processed data related to institutions, and helps on the application of the institutional ranking formula mentioned in the thesis.
+These JSON files contain processed data related to institutions, and helps on the application of the institutional ranking formula mentioned in the paper.
 This data is used to identify and rank influential institutions within each AI domain.

 `searching_codes/papers_by_concept/`
 similar to `institutions_by_domain/`, these JSON files store processed data related to academic papers, categorized by AI concept.
-This data is crucial for tracking topic development and identifying key papers within each subfield, as detailed in the thesis for institutions.
+This data is crucial for tracking topic development and identifying key papers within each subfield, as detailed in the paper for institutions.

 `searching_codes/top_authors_concept/`
 this subdirectory holds JSON files (`top_ai_authors_with_papers.json`, `top_cv_authors.json`, etc.) that contain information about the most influential authors in each AI subfield.
-These files are the result of applying the author ranking methodologies, as detailed in the thesis for author profiling.
+These files are the result of applying the author ranking methodologies, as detailed in the paper for author profiling.

 `file.py` and `index.html` the recommendation framework. `index.html` is the front-end interface, and `file.py` serves as a backend script to handle user queries and interact with the processed data and retrieval models.
-This aligns with the thesis's purpose to provide a "scalable and user-friendly tool that can support students and early-career researchers" and a "connected interface" for literature search and recommendations.
+This aligns with the paper's purpose to provide a "scalable and user-friendly tool that can support students and early-career researchers" and a "connected interface" for literature search and recommendations.

-The provided code structure directly showcase how to arrive to the experimental design and methodologies detailed in the thesis.
+The provided code structure directly showcase how to arrive to the experimental design and methodologies detailed in the paper.
 The data files (`all_data/`, `institutions_by_domain/`, `papers_by_concept/`, `top_authors_concept/`) represent the output of the data collection and processing phases, the Python code implement the core analytical and retrieval mechanisms.
 The `index.html` display the implementation of the user-friendly interface, bringing the theoretical framework into a practical application.
-This organization ensures that the code base is a direct, verifiable implementation of the research presented in the thesis.
+This organization ensures that the code base is a direct, verifiable implementation of the research presented in the paper.

 ---